Below is the coursework required to minor in environmental studies. For an overview of this program, see Sociology and Anthropology Degrees.

 Prerequisite(s): SOC 1110 Introduction to Sociology

 This course identifies and explores issues involved in the interaction between humans and the environment.
 Students are introduced to social impact assessment as a means for identifying the ways resource exploitation leads to both the development and decline of communities.
 Food production is used to illustrate these impacts because it plays a significant role in community organization, human survival, and environmental resilience.
-The requirements of 4530 are the same as 3540 EXCEPT that students enrolled in 4530 complete a semester length experiential field project relevant to the course material.

 Prerequisite(s): SOC 1110 Introduction to Sociology or SOC 2530 Population and Environment.